CBSE Class 9 Maths Surface Areas and Volumes MCQs Set E

-Refer to CBSE Class 9 Maths Surface Areas and Volumes MCQs Set E provided below available for download in Pdf.
-The MCQ Questions for Class 9 Mathematics with answers are aligned as per the latest syllabus and exam pattern suggested by CBSE, NCERT and KVS.
-Chapter 13 Surface Areas and Volumes Class 9 MCQ are an important part of exams for Class 9 Mathematics and if practiced properly can help you to improve your understanding and get higher marks.
+Practice CBSE Class 9 Maths Surface Areas and Volumes MCQs Set E provided below.
+The MCQ Questions for Class 9 Chapter 11 Surface Areas and Volumes Mathematics with answers and follow the latest CBSE/ NCERT and KVS patterns.
 Refer to more Chapter-wise MCQs for CBSE Class 9 Mathematics and also download more latest study material for all subjects

 Question: A bucket is in the form of a frustum of a cone, its depth is 15 cm and the diametersof the top and the bottom are 56 cm and 42 cm respectively.
 How many litres can the bucket hold?